 Edited July 2018: I’ve been cooking these recently on a foil-lined baking sheet with sides that come up about an inch—you can find these sold as jelly roll pans/sheets.
 It’s large enough to allow plenty of room around each meatball that they brown more evenly and there’s a lot less goop that builds up around the bottoms of them than if they’re touching each other in a casserole dish.

 Preheat oven to 375°F. Line baking dish with foil for easier cleanup.

 In a large mixing bowl, beat eggs lightly.
 Add sausages and mix with potato masher until eggs are incorporated into the meat.
-With masher (and/or wooden spoon), mix in cheese and 1/2 cup bacon bits.
+With masher (and/or wooden spoon), mix in cheese and bacon bits.
 Do not overwork the mixture—otherwise the meatballs may come out tough.
-Divide meat mixture into 8 large (or 16 medium) portions.
+Divide meat mixture into 12 4-ounce portions (for me, it usually works out to about 4.06–4.10 oz each to get an even dozen meatballs).
 Roll into balls quickly (the less time it spends in your hand, the more fat stays in the meat and the juicier they stay when cooking).
-Spread 1/2 cup to 1 cup of bacon bits onto a paper plate and press top of meatball into the bacon bits before placing into the baking pan.

 I didn’t make mine completely round—they’re a little more oblong, almost like little mini-meatloafs, to make sure they fit into the pan.